-Verify connectivity using a browser such as Netscape or Internet Explorer to connect to the Internet, or check for file and printer access on your network.
+Verify connectivity by using a browser such as Netscape or Internet Explorer to connect to the Internet, or check for file and printer access on your network.

-You can check the status bar in the Wireless Assistant for the current connection status.
+You can check the status bar in the Smart Wireless Wizard for the current connection status.

-Note: If you cannot connect, see Chapter 4, "Troubleshooting".
+Note: If you cannot connect, see "Troubleshooting Basic Tips" on page 6-1.
 Also, for problems with accessing network resources, the Windows Client and File and Print Sharing software might not be installed and configured properly on your computers.
 Please refer to "Preparing Your Computers for TCP/IP Networking" on page C-1.